 Is it bad for a parent to tell a little white lie?
-How about a lie of omission…as in, “Here, eat this spaghetti with sauce” – not mentioning that the sauce is loaded with a pile of additional vegetables?
-Who would notice?
+How if you tell kids you’re serving a special Secret Sauce, without mentioning that the sauce hides a pile of additional vegetables?

 To test this question, we served up one of our favorite pasta sauces, also known as “Secret Sauce.”
-This sauce looks reasonably red, but it’s actually saturated with a variety of different vegetables from green (broccoli, spinach) to orange (carrots) to white (onions).
+This sauce looks reasonably red, but it’s hides a variety of different vegetables from green (broccoli, spinach) to orange (carrots) to white (onions).

-As we served this sauce, we remained as nonchalant as possible while placing it on the dinner table: “OK, here’s the pasta and sauce…” Perhaps Dr. Cal Lightman would have noticed a slight twitch in our left eye, but no one seemed to notice, and dinner went on without incident.
+As we served this sauce, we remained as nonchalant as possible while placing it on the dinner table: “OK, here’s the pasta and sauce…” However, no one seemed to notice anything different, and dinner went on without incident.
 Tomorrow night?
 Pizza with leftover sauce.

 We’re not big on hiding veggies – we’d rather have kids know what they’re eating and eat them with confidence.
 But every now and then, what’s the harm in making something a little extra nutritious?
-We’re starting to think that this particular little white lie should possibly be called a little “green” lie.
+We’re starting to think that we should call this little white lie a little “green” lie instead.
 Either way, it’s all good.
 More veggies for all!